infojam-james/Test-Cases/Investigations/Opening-an-Investigation/investigations-4.md

 #Opening an Investigation - Notification to Health & Safety Co-ordinator

 ##Description
-A Health & Safety Co-ordinator should receive an email confirming when an investigation has been opened on an incident happening to someone in their Service or Team.
+A user should receive an email informing them when an investigation has been opened on an incident for which they are the Health & Safety Co-ordinator.

 ##Preconditions
 + The tester must already be registered with an email address and password.